SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/sqream_sql_client.rst

 SQream SQL Client (CLI)
 *************************

-SQream DB's CLI is the command line client for executing SQL statements interactively or as part of a script.
+SQream DB comes with a built-in client for executing SQL statements either interactively or from the command-line.

 .. contents:: In this topic:
    :local: